mdn/kuma/docs/development.rst

     npm run webpack:dev

 This watches the react frontend and rebuilds both the web and SSR bundle when changes occur.
-It rebuilds only what has changed.
+It rebuilds only what has changed and also restarts the SSR server.
 It serves React in development mode which yields more explicit warnings and allows you to use tools such as the `React DevTools`_.